George Foreman, boxing legend and entrepreneur, dies at 76

 No cause of death was given.

+"George was a great friend to not only myself but to my entire family.
+We've lost a family member and are absolutely devastated," Top Rank president Bob Arum said in a statement.

+Foreman was born in Marshall, Texas, but grew up in Houston's Fifth Ward, and was raised alongside his six siblings by a single mother.
+Foreman was open about his troublesome childhood.
+He dropped out of school at the age of 15 and became a "mugger and brawler."

-Foreman, an Olympic gold medalist and two-time heavyweight champion, competed between 1967 and 1997.
-He learned to box at age 16, won Olympic gold at 19, and at 24, defeated heavyweight boxer Joe Frazier to become world champion.
+An Olympic gold medalist and two-time heavyweight champion, Foreman competed between 1967 and 1997.
+He learned to box at age 16, won Olympic gold at 19.
+He stopped Frazier in an upset in Jamaica in January 1973 to win the belt, with his knockout inspiring Howard Cosell's iconic call: "Down goes Frazier!
+Down goes Frazier!"

-In 1974, he defended his title in Zaire in one of the most famous fights in history.
+In 1974, he tried to defend his title in Zaire in one of the most famous fights in history.
 The "Rumble in the Jungle," against Muhammad Ali.

+Exhausted and disillusioned, Foreman stopped fighting in 1977 and largely spent the next decade as a preacher after his religious awakening.
+He returned to boxing in 1987 in his late 30s, and he racked up a lengthy series of victories before losing to Evander Holyfield in a title fight in 1991.

+In 1994, more than 20 years after he beat Frazier for the title, Foreman knocked out Michael Moorer and became the oldest world champion in boxing history at 45 years old.